Chart Color Schemes

 Normanhurst features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.4% of all households, including 48.2% couples with children, 23.5% couples without children, and 9.1% single parent families.
 Non-family households constitute the remaining 18.6%, with lone person households at 17.2% and group households comprising 1.6%.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households